Code-Institute-Submissions/memory-blocks/testing.md

   1. Clicked the play button with easy game chosen to verify that the grid was filled with random colours.
   2. Verified that the play button and level buttons were hidden.
-  3. Verifired that the message "Memorize the grid..." displayed below the grid.
+  3. Verified that the message "Memorize the grid..." displayed below the grid.
   4. Verified that the timer started at ten seconds and counted down to zero.
   5. Verified that the timer displayed "Go!" when it reached zero.
   6. Verified that the message "Fill in the grid" displayed when the timer reached zero.